Masari swears in 17 commissioners, others – The Sun Nigeria

-Gov. Aminu Masari of Katsina State on Monday swore in 17 newly appointed Commissioners, six Special Advisers and four Permanent Secretaries.
+Governor Aminu Masari of Katsina State, yesterday, swore in 17 Commissioners, six Special Advisers and four Permanent Secretaries.

 “I enjoin you to work with full dedication, loyalty, commitment, high sense of duty, self discipline and ensure good financial management and budgetary discipline.